FlaxEngine/FlaxDocs/manual/physics/tutorials/bouncing-ball.md

 ## 3. Create a physical material

 Use the *Content* window to create a new physical material asset.
-Right-click and select option **New -> Physical Material**.
+Right-click and select option **New -> Physics -> Physical Material**.
 Specify its name and hit *Enter* to confirm.

 ![New Physical Material](media/new-physical-material-1.jpg)